 2. Is Unblocking Geo-restricted Services Your Only Requirement?

-If this is the case, then you can do it without a VPN.
-If it’s just a school/workplace issue, then there’s absolutely no need to invest in a VPN.
+If this is the case, you can do it without a VPN.
+If it’s just a school/workplace issue, there’s absolutely no need to invest in a VPN.
 Just wait to get back home!
-If the content is not available in your region, then you can instead use SmartDNS services, since they help with unblocking and are faster.
-But if you want privacy and anonymity, which is required for Kodi users, then you should go for a VPN.
+If the content is unavailable in your region, you can use SmartDNS services since they help unblock and are faster.
+But if you want privacy and anonymity, which Kodi users require, you should go for a VPN.

 3. Do You Live Somewhere with Severe Restrictions?

-If this is the case, you’re probably using a VPN right now.
+If this is the case, you’re probably using a VPN.
 But the question is which one is the best for you.
-You need a VPN with strong encryption, with features like kill-switch, and that can evade techniques like deep packet inspection which can sometimes give away the fact that you are using a VPN.
+You need a VPN with strong encryption, with features like kill-switch, which can evade techniques like deep packet inspection which can sometimes give away the fact that you are using a VPN.
 Countries like China use this tactic.

 4. Does Your Work Involve Research on Sensitive Issues in Sensitive Locations?